pazuzu156/Fake-Syskey/readme.md

 ## Installing
 To install, go to `C:\Windows\System32` and rename syskey.exe to syskey.exe.bak (so you still have the real thing, don't wannt remove it do we?) and paste the new syskey.exe in it's place.

+Keep in mind, you need your account to have full access, otherwise, you'll get an error needing the "TrustedInstaller" to allow access to it.
+Just change the file's permissions.
+(Be sure to change them back once you're done as to not leave the file open for others to screw with!)

 ## Uninstalling
 To remove, go to `C:\Windows\System32` and delete the fake syskey, and rename syskey.exe.bak (assuming you did as I commanded....) to syskey.exe.
 Now, you're back in business!